UBC-MDS/data-analysis-review-checklist/data-analysis-review-checklist.md

 ## Data analysis review checklist

-## Reviewer instructions & questions

-Please carry out your review in this issue by updating the checklist below.
-If you cannot edit the checklist please:
-1. Make sure you're logged in to your GitHub account
-2. Be sure to accept the invite at this URL: https://github.com/UBC-MDS/data-analysis-review-2021/invitations

-## Review checklist
 ### Conflict of interest

 - [ ] As the reviewer I confirm that I have no conflicts of interest for me to review this work.